Reseda Hall of Fame

 Jim McGlothlin Reseda Class of 1961

 James Milton McGlothlin, born in Los Angeles, California, on October 6, 1943.
 Graduate from Reseda High School 1961.
 When he was in his early teens his father died.
 He worked in a gas station at night to help support his mother.
 His afternoons were spent practicing baseball.
-In high school he was a star pitcher on the school’s baseball team.
+In high school he was a star pitcher on the Reseda High School baseball team.
 During his senior year he developed a sore arm and a number of scouts that had followed his career lost interest.
 Burt Niehoff of the Los Angeles Angels held steadfast.
 After Jim graduated from high school in 1961, at age 17, Niehoff signed the amateur free agent to an Angels contract for a small bonus.
 In 1962, 18-year-old Jim McGlothlin started his professional career with the Quad City Angels of the Class D Midwest League.
 He had a stellar season, going 13-5 with a 2.79 ERA.

 Several years later he helped the Cincinnati Reds win two National League pennants.
 For a while, Jim McGlothlin was one of the best pitchers in baseball.
 However, a series of injuries and a debilitating illness brought his career to a premature close.
 At the age of 32 he succumbed to a rare form of leukemia, a good man gone far too soon